roopekole/tsoha/documentation/usecases.md

 2. Supervisor use cases

-	2.1.
+	2.1 Registrating to the system

+	2.2.
 Authenticating to the system
-	- Execution of actions which require authentication and supervisor level authorization 2.2.
+	- Execution of actions which require authentication and supervisor level authorization

+	2.3.
 Entering new theses proposals into the system
 	- Adding new thesis proposals by entering:
 		* Title and / or description
 		* Scientific field(s)

-	2.3.
+	2.4.
 Reserving a thesis for a student
 	- Access the self-created theses for editing
 	    * Fill level (MSc. / BSc. thesis)
 		* Fill author information

-	2.4.
+	2.5.
 Finalizing the thesis
 	- Changing the status of the thesis to be completed

 3. Administrator use cases

 	3.1.
 Authentication to the system
-	- Execution of actions which require authentication and administrator level authorization 3.2.
+	- Execution of actions which require authentication and administrator level authorization

+	3.2.
 Administering the theses
 	- User may edit any theses at any time
 	- User may delete theses which are in available state
 	- User may change the status of any theses at any time
 	- User may create theses

 	3.3.
 Administering the master data
 	- Add/edit/delete users
 	    * Add users
+		* Activate registered account
 		* Change user details
 		* Elevate user permissions
 		* Delete irrelevant users